AMTC Dresden

 8. Recipient

-Recipient means a natural or legal person, public authority, agency or other body to whom personal data are disclosed, whether or not a third party.
-However, authorities that may receive personal data in the context of a specific investigative task under Union or Member State law are not considered recipients.
+Recipient is a natural or legal person, public authority, agency or another body, to which the personal data are disclosed, whether a third party or not.
+However, public authorities that may receive personal data in the context of a particular inquiry in accordance with Union or Member State law are not regarded as recipients.

 9. Third party

-Third party means a natural or legal person, public authority, agency or other body other than the data subject, the controller, the processor and the persons authorized to process the personal data under the direct responsibility of the controller or the processor.
+Third party is a natural or legal person, public authority, agency or body other than the data subject, controller, processor and persons who, under the direct authority of the controller or processor, are authorized to process personal data.

 10. Consent